cmbrandenburg/oosmake/README.md

 out-of-source build directory or non-recursive makefile for the current directory.
-An out-of-source build directory is a directory used for separating build files, such as executables and object files, from the canonical files in a source project.
+An out-of-source build directory is a directory used for separating build files, such as executables and object files, from the canonical (upstream) files in a source project.
 Out-of-source builds are common when using CMake.

 You may find `oosmake` useful if you're (1) doing out-of-source or non-recursive builds and (2) using Vim.
 Rather than changing directories